-It therefore provides information on the company's operational efficiency, that is to say, on the profitability of its assets and does not include financial burdens and revenues or extraordinary results.
-According to the General Accounting Plan there is an account with the same name, whose balance at year-end will become part of a single profit and loss account.
+Therefore, it provides information about the operating efficiency of the company; that is, about the profitability of the assets, and it does not consider financial charges and income or extraordinary results.
+According to the General Accounting Plan, there is an account with the same name, whose balance at the end of the year will become part of a single profit and loss account.